NİL f TurkishFrom the Turkish name for the Nile River, derived from Greek

 lani "heaven, sky, royal, majesty".

-NOGA f & m HebrewModern Hebrew transcription of
+Noga f & m HebrewModern Hebrew transcription of

-NOGAH, usually used as a feminine name.
+Nogah, usually used as a feminine name.

-NOKOMIS f New World MythologyMeans
+Nokomis f New World MythologyFrom Ojibwe

 Nanabozho's grandmother.
 It was used by Henry Wadsworth Longfellow for the grandmother of